Bwillia13x/_seo_lab/README.md

 vercel --prod
 ```

+See docs/DEPLOYMENT.md for a full deployment runbook and rollback steps.

 Environment variables:
 - `NEXT_PUBLIC_SITE_BASE`: Set to the deployed base URL (e.g. `https://belmont-seo-lab.vercel.app`).
 Used for OpenGraph, robots, and sitemap.
 - `NEXT_PUBLIC_ALLOW_INDEXING`: Set to `true` when you want search engines to index the site.
 Defaults to noindex when unset.

+### Security & Secrets Management
+- Do not commit secrets.
+Local env files (`.env*.local`) are ignored by Git.
+- Rotate `OPENAI_API_KEY` before client delivery:
+  - Generate a new key in your OpenAI account.
+  - Update the key in your hosting provider’s secrets manager for production and staging.
+  - Remove/replace any local test keys in `.env.local` as needed.
+- Prefer provider-managed env vars over committing files.
+Use the templates in `env/.env.production.example` and `env/.env.staging.example` for reference only.
+- In CI (GitHub Actions), set secrets under repository Settings → Secrets and variables → Actions, and expose them via `env:` in the workflow if required by tests.

 ---